marcospgp/marcospgp.github.io/notes.md

 Generally, IL2CPP should be better as it can have better performance than Mono, although it may complicate [mod creation](https://www.reddit.com/r/GuidedHacking/comments/10r0t50/how_to_mod_unity_games_made_with_il2cpp/) (although hacking would also become more difficult accordingly).

 > [IL2CPP can improve performance across a variety of platforms, but the need to include machine code in built applications increases both the build time and the size of the final built application.](https://docs.unity3d.com/2023.2/Documentation/Manual/IL2CPP.html)

-### Git submodules

-Set up dependencies on other repos by installing them as git submodules under the `Assets` folder.

-An example would be the Unity utilities repo: <https://github.com/marcospgp/unity-utilities>

 ## Shaders